cnopslabs/ocloud/README.md

 ## Error Handling

-OCloud provides detailed error messages and supports different verbosity levels:
+OCloud provides detailed error messages and supports multiple log verbosity levels.
+The valid values for --log-level are:

-- `--log-level info`: Shows standard information (default)
+- `--log-level debug`: Most verbose; shows all logs, including detailed developer output.
+Equivalent to using `-d` / `--debug`.
-- `--log-level debug`: Shows detailed debugging information
+- `--log-level info`: Default; shows standard, user‑facing information and errors.
-- `--log-level warn`: Shows only warnings and errors
+- `--log-level warn`: Shows warnings and errors only.
-- `--log-level error`: Shows only errors
+- `--log-level error`: Shows errors only.

-You can also use the shorthand `-d` flag to enable debug logging.
+Tip: You can also enable colored log messages with `--color`.

 ## License